Inquisition in late medieval England and Castile-León: socio-political uncertainty, human doubt, and the coming of heresy

 'A Lollard Preacher and the Eucharist: "De oblacione iugis sacrificii"', Medieval Church and Culture Seminar, University of Oxford (22 May 2018).

 'The Black Death and Lay Piety in Medieval England’, St Catherine's College Exchange Conference, University of Oxford (28 February 2018).

 Eduardo is committed to sharing his project and discoveries with those beyond the academic environment.
 He believes that History can be of immense use for the present, in particular concerning the wellbeing of religious, social, and ethnic minorities.
 To that intent he is currently involved with the media.

 Eduardo read History at King's College London (2014-1017), his first dissertation dwelling on the impact of the Gregorian Reforms in the final protocols of English and Castilian royal charters and his second on the place of Lollardy in early English Protestantism (1520s-1530s).
-He then pursued a Master of Studies (MSt) Medieval Studies at Oxford (2017-2018), exploring the Eucharistic 'affiliations' of early academic Wycliffism (pre-1414).
+He then pursued a Master of Studies (MSt) Medieval Studies (2017-1018) at St Catherine's College, Oxford, exploring the Eucharistic 'affiliations' of early academic Wycliffism (pre-1414).

 As of October 2017 the University Council elected him Associate of King's College London (AKC).